tudelft3d/website/projects/geobim-benchmark/data.md

 Most of the datasets are free to download.

-However, to get access to some of them (*Myran* and *Up:Town* IFC files), you have to participate in the test and sign a data agreement.
+However, to get access to some of them (*Myran*, *Up:Town* and *Savigliano* IFC files), you have to participate in the test and sign a data agreement.

 <div class="row">
   <div class="col-lg-4 col-md-4 col-sm-4 col-xs-12" style="display:table-cell; padding: 20px;"><a href="/projects/geobim-benchmark/ifcmyran.html" title="Myran.ifc"><img src=" /projects/geobim-benchmark/img/Myran-Index.gif" alt="Myran IFC model" style="max-height: 200px;"></a>